cateVM/Argon/README.md

 # Argon
-A minetest executor with a cool ui [WORKS ONLY FOR MULTIPLAYER ATM]
+A minetest executor with a cool ui [WORKS ONLY FOR SINGLEPLAYER ATM]